53 Thomas Edward Drane was actually born Thomas Ebenezer Drane on the 18th June 1896 in , Bacus, Lancashire England.

 This book is available for download with iBooks on your Mac or iPad, and with iTunes on your computer, or simply click on this link…..
 Journey of an Anzac.
 This Multi-Touch book edited and researched by his great grandson Andrew Drane, brings his story to life with the addition of supporting photographs, multimedia, extracts, articles, web links and research material.
 Each photo and map is interactive and can be viewed with further detail and explanation.

-Some interesting background regarding ancestry and letters sent to Forbes with some interesting connections and contacts….. to be added at a later date.
+Notes: Some interesting background regarding Thomas Drane and his ancestry and letters sent to Forbes with some interesting connections and contacts….. to be added at a later date.